Supply Chain Management

 Evaluation Items

-The survey includes the following key ESG-focus categories: human rights and labor, the environment, health and safety, fair trade and ethics, quality and safety, business continuity plans (BCP), information security and responsible mineral sourcing.
+The Kyocera Group conducts survey on the following key ESG-focus categories: human rights and labor, the environment, health and safety, fair trade and ethics, quality and safety, business continuity plans (BCPs), information security and responsible mineral sourcing, and conducts due diligence in answer to the responses as described below.

 Evaluation Criteria